Clergy Holy Trinity Greek Orthodox Church

 His Grace Bishop Sevastianos of Zela ordained him to the office of the Priesthood on May 26th, 2019 at Holy Trinity Greek Orthodox Church in Clearwater, Florida.

 Fr.
 William is excited to work with the youth and young adults of Holy Trinity.
-He and Presvytera Julianne are blessed with two beautiful daughters Anna and Alexia.
+He and Presvytera Julianne are blessed with three beautiful daughters.